Hyde Salon

 Wide view of Hyde Salon team serving multiple clients in cohesive, modern interior

-As Shannon noted, each session has built upon the last.
-The collaboration has deepened over time, allowing the visual strategy to evolve alongside Hyde’s business priorities, including a sharper focus on target guests and the services they most want to promote.
+Each session builds on the last.
+The collaboration has deepened over time, allowing the visual system to evolve alongside Hyde’s business priorities, with a sharper focus on target guests, key services, and how the brand presents itself across platforms.

 What Changed Over Time